 An official copy will be mailed to the appropriate person and/or institution.
 An unofficial copy can be secured and given directly to the student, with the word "unofficial" stamped on the transcript.
 Transcripts issued to the student are marked "Issued to student."

-Transcripts will be denied if the student has an outstanding balance against her/his account, or if any records are on hold, or there is missing documentation.
+Transcripts will be denied if the student has any records that are on hold, or if there is missing documentation that are required for the student's files.

 21. FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974, AS AMENDED